helinatefera/10xWeek0/notebooks/README.md

 - **Wind and Solar Efficiency**: Wind speed shows varying patterns across the regions, which can impact solar panel performance.

 ## Conclusion
 This data analysis provides valuable insights into the relationship between environmental factors like humidity, temperature, and solar irradiance.
-The insights can be used for improving solar energy production efficiency, especially in regions like Benin, Sierra Leone, and Togo.
+The insights can be used for improving solar energy production efficiency.